1jour1vin

 Bettane & Desseauve

-Following the reorganization of the Perrodo family's Margalais properties, Labégorce-Zédé joined Château Labégorce to become one.
+Following the reorganization of the Perrodo family's Margaux properties, Labégorce-Zédé joined Château Labégorce to form a single entity.
 Marjolaine de Coninck has been managing the properties since 2010.
-The wines produced still have their strong identity, but now with more modernity, finesse and elegance.
+The wines produced still have their strong identity, but today they are more modern, refined, and elegant.

 Decanter